-Introduction to MAPbI3 : Methylammonium Lead Iodide, CH3NH3PbI3
+Introduction to MAPbI3: Methylammonium Lead Iodide, CH3NH3PbI3

 Methylammonium lead iodide (MAPbI3) was one of the first perovskite materials used in perovskite solar cells.
 These crystal structures combine the organic A cation methylammonium (MA+, CH3NH3+) and divalent lead (Pb+) with three iodide anions (I-).
+It is typically made from a solution of methylammonium iodide and lead iodide.

 To this day, MAPbI3 is one of the most popular perovskite solar cell materials.
 Using good doping, passivation and encapsulation techniques, devices using MAPbI3 have achieved PCEs exceeding 20% (Li 2021, Alsalloum 2020).